 - If your loved one is experiencing confusion, let all Care Providers know if this is a temporary condition or their usual mental state.
 In older people, the new or sudden onset of confusion is a red flag for infection –often a urinary tract infection or a brain bleed (any age).

 - Review your loved one’s medication list with nurse.
 Tell nurse of any medications that have been taken that day and a few days prior, including herbs, vitamins and any other “drugstore” type remedies.

-- Describe clearly and calmly the medical concern to the nurse and doctor (notes will help).
+- Describe your loved one’s medical concerns calmly and clearly to the nurse and doctor (notes will help).

 At the Point of Diagnosis:

-- Ask or look up: Is this medication on The Beers List?
+- (For seniors) Is this medication on The Beers List?

 At the time of Discharge: